marklar/searchzy/README.md

 cd ..
 ```

-Leiningen always looks for a `checkouts` directory.
-If there is one,
+The reason this works...
+Leiningen always looks for a `checkouts`
-it will use the libraries it finds there rather than their remote
+directory, and if it encounters one, it will use the libraries it
-(i.e. in some Maven repository) counterparts.
+finds there rather than their remote counterparts.

 ### ElasticSearch